A return to pubs as NSW virus rules eased

 The state’s alpine region won’t be open in time for the June long weekend but will welcome snowhounds back to the slopes from June 22.

-The NSW premier has also said interstate visitors are welcome as the government works to boost the battered economy and rescue jobs.
+The premier has said interstate visitors are welcome as the government works to rescue jobs and boost the battered economy.

-The state government on Sunday said a major tourism marketing push would coincide with the restriction changes.

-The next phase of the “now’s the time to love NSW” campaign – first announced earlier this year after bushfires devastated the state – will include a new television commercial and social media video series.